 The Diploma in Theology introduces students to the key theological disciplines of Biblical Studies and Christian Thought and History.
 Students complete 8 standard units, equivalent to 1 year of full-time study.
-Units can be at AQF level 5 (class-based only) or level 7 (Bachelor).
+Units can be at AQF level 5 (online only) or level 7 (Bachelor).
 Graduates are eligible to proceed, with credit, to the Advanced Diploma.
 Please see the DipTheol brochure for further information and a standard course plan.

 Advanced Diploma in Theology and Ministry (AdvDipTheolMin)

 The Advanced Diploma in Theology and Ministry builds on the DipTheol by deepening understanding.
 This is extended by further study in those disciplines and in the area of practical ministry studies.
 Students complete 16 standard units, equivalent to 2 years full-time study.
 Graduates are eligible to proceed, with credit, to the Bachelor of Theology.